 - Tutors must be punctual at sessions and should wait for a period of 15 minutes for the tutee to show up.

 - Tutors will provide content assistance that focuses on the learning process and is related to the classroom material.
 This will include strategies that will assist the student in improving skills and becoming independent.
-The tutor will contact the CLA Academic Support to explore additional ways of assisting the student if there is difficulty with tutoring the student.
+The tutor will contact the CAS Academic Support to explore additional ways of assisting the student if there is difficulty with tutoring the student.

 - The tutor will notify the tutor coordinator immediately if he or she feels the material is beyond his/her level of expertise.

 - Tutors will be paid for a maximum of 2 hours per tutee per week.
-The CLA Academic Support may limit the number of students a tutor has, usually to no more than 3 in any pay period.
+The CAS Academic Support may limit the number of students a tutor has, usually to no more than 3 in any pay period.
 Exceptions can be made for special circumstances.

 - Generally, the tutor will work one-on-one or with two students.
 (When tutoring two students at the same time the tutor may only charge the dept. at the regular hourly, but he or she can work up to four hours per week with the two tutees together.)